Multispecies commons and pathways

 My PhD research examined the relation between notions of ‘living with difference’, ‘unplanned’ urban nature, and official urban planning in Berlin and Gothenburg.
 Founded on the contention that urban wastelands may engender new versions of public space, it explores what these spaces of socio-ecological entanglements and more-than-human agencies can tell us about our capacity to live with difference in European cityscapes today.

-This research forms part of the ERC Advanced Grant research project Rethinking Urban Nature.
+The research forms part of the ERC Advanced Grant research project Rethinking Urban Nature.
 You can read more about it here.

 Open planning, closed city